myConsciousness/authorization-header/README.md

 `AuthorizationHeader` is an open-sourced Dart library.</br>
 With `AuthorizationHeader`, you can easily manage authorization header on your application.

-The `AuthorizationHeader` library provides a common features for generating authorization header for use with Basic or Bearer authorization.</br>
+The `AuthorizationHeader` library provides a common features for generating authorization header for use with Basic or Bearer authorization.
 Proxy-Authorization for proxies is also supported.

 By using the `AuthorizationHeader` library, there is no need for redundant implementation or research to generate the authorization header anymore!